Particl-Community/academy/faq/common_issues.rst

         **"Message did not send" error when trying to list multiple items at once**

+    - Make sure you are using |PD version|.
     - Scroll down to the bottom of the page and republish the listings that couldn't be sent in a SMSG message.
 You may need to repeat that step a few times until all items are published.

 .. container:: toggle